 We’ve written before about the incredible value of using ANA to get to Japan for cheap in business class.
 But Virgin Atlantic also has a sweet spot for booking ANA flights, and this transfer bonus makes it even sweeter.

 A round trip first class flight from Los Angeles (LAX) to Tokyo, Japan (HND) or San Francisco (SFO) to Tokyo-Narita (NRT) would require just 85,000 American Express points.
-Or get from Chicago-O’Hare (ORD) to Tokyo for just 93,000 Amex points.
+Or get from Chicago-O’Hare (ORD) or New York City (JFK) to Tokyo for just 93,000 Amex points.
 That’s just over what United charges for a one-way fare in business class!

 To underscore just how good of a deal this is: These first class flights typically sell for more than $20,000.

 Of course, ANA’s business class is nothing to scoff at either.
 During this promo, it could be yours by transferring just 70,000 Amex points.